 Ewing Center consists of 22 units, 5 one-bedroom apartments, 15 efficiencies, and 2 special need beds/rooms.

-Completed in September 1996, Hillcrest House is unique in that it provides service to individuals who are formerly homeless and living with AIDS/HIV.
+Completed in September 1996, Hillcrest House is unique in that it provides service to individuals who are formerly homeless and living with or impacted by HIV/AIDS.
 Hillcrest has 64 single-unit efficiencies.

 Revlon Apartments are designed to accommodate individuals and families, with 20 one-bedroom and 7 two-bedroom apartments.

 Spencer Gardens, named in memory of Diana, Princess of Wales, opened its doors in August of 1998 and provides housing for 12 low-income families affected by the virus.